 - 1. The region is making good progress implementing the Sixth Power Plan, and the region is well-positioned to meet the plan's five-year goal of 1,200 average megawatts of energy efficiency for 2010-2014.
 Actual costs for energy efficiency acquisitions have remained well below the cost of other types of new resources. - 2.
 Development of renewable resources, mainly wind power, has continued, including for export out of the region, although changes in California's renewable policies may slow its pace.
-Efforts to mitigate wind oversupply events are proceeding. - 3.
+Efforts to mitigate oversupply events are proceeding. - 3.
 Actual market and electric industry conditions during the first three years of the plan's implementation period have differed from expected-case assumptions: slower than anticipated economic and electricity demand growth and low market prices for natural gas and wholesale power, for example. - 4.
+Soft economic conditions during the last several years have limited new construction and spending on consumer durables.
+Meanwhile, new federal standards and state codes are expected to capture more energy efficiencies in the future.
+These changes are reducing the amount of lost-opportunity resource potential that can come from utility programs.
+In order to increase availability and reduce costs for programmatic lost-opportunity measures, continued focus on emerging technologies will be important. - 5.
 Conditions vary across the region and from utility to utility.
 Some have growing loads, others are flat or have lost large customers.
 Some have surplus resources and others face deficits.
-These differences affect utilities' incentives to acquire energy efficiency. - 5.
+These differences affect utilities' incentives to acquire resources, including energy efficiency. - 6.
 The Northwest power system has the lowest greenhouse gas emissions intensity of any region in the country.
-Recent announcements that the Boardman and Centralia coal plants will be closed indicate that the region's GHG emissions will become even lower. - 6.
-An updated analysis shows that with existing resources and projected energy efficiency, the region's adequacy will fall short of the desired level by 2017.
-While new resources are expected to close this gap, the Council will continue to monitor regional resource adequacy. - 7.
+Recent announcements that the Boardman and Centralia coal plants will be closed indicate that the region's GHG emissions will become even lower.

+- 7. An updated analysis shows that with existing resources and projected energy efficiency, the region's adequacy will fall short of the desired level by 2017.
+While new resources are expected to close this gap, the Council will continue to monitor regional resource adequacy. - 8.
 The character of the region's power system is changing.
 Historically, needs for new resources were driven mostly by energy deficits.
-Today, however, needs for peaking capacity and system flexibility are also emerging, expanding the focus of the region's planning and development of new resources to address peaking capacity and system flexibility.

-- 8. Updated information is needed about the patterns of consumer uses of electricity and how they affect power system needs for energy, peaking capacity, and system flexibility.
-Information is also needed about how different types of energy efficiency measures could help meet these needs. - 9.
-Spot market prices for wholesale power continue to be quite low, due to increasing penetration of renewable resources with low variable operating costs and low natural gas prices, and do not provide an accurate representation of the avoided cost of new resources. - 10.
-Regional power supply planning matters are becoming increasingly linked with electric transmission and natural gas matters requiring greater coordination.
+Today, however, needs for peaking capacity and system flexibility are also emerging, expanding the focus of the region's planning and development of new resources to address peaking capacity and system flexibility. - 9.
+Updated information is needed about the patterns of consumer uses of electricity and how they affect power system needs for energy, peaking capacity, and system flexibility.
+Information is also needed about how different types of energy efficiency measures could help meet these needs. - 10.
+Spot market prices for wholesale power continue to be quite low, due to increasing penetration of renewable resources with low variable operating costs and low natural gas prices, and do not provide an accurate representation of the avoided cost of new resources. - 11.
+Regional power supply planning matters are becoming increasingly linked with electric transmission and natural gas matters, requiring greater coordination.